Thursday, October 17, 2024

 1 John 2:20, 27 says, “But ye have an unction from the Holy One, and ye know all things……27 But the anointing which ye have received of Him abideth in you, and ye need not that any man teach you: but as the same anointing teacheth you of all things, and is truth, and is no lie, and even as it hath taught you, ye shall abide in Him.”

 “The anointing” referred to in this verse is not exactly the same as the baptism in the Holy Spirit.
-This anointing operates in us as we are walking in the Spirit.
+This anointing operates in us as we walk in the Spirit.

 Conclusion: In this teaching, I have provided twelve objective tests and one subjective test.
 If you are warned subjectively by the Spirit within you that something is wrong, start operating the other eleven tests.
 If the person prophesying is wrong, the other tests will show it.
 Added to that, this last test will warn you personally.